Intermittent Fasting for Improved Brain Health

 Fasting, Brain Health, and Aging

-Intermittent fasting’s effects on brain health are especially important as you age.
-Autophagy naturally, and often significantly, decreases with age, leading to age-related brain disease.
+Intermittent fasting’s effects on your brain health are especially important as you age.
+As you age, you may see a significant decrease in the autophagy process, which can lead to age-related brain disease.

-Intermittent fasting maintains brain health over time by changing cellular and metabolic pathways that regulate the human life-span.
-Neurons are thus protected from both environmental and genetic factors that would otherwise trigger disease and deterioration.
+Intermittent fasting maintains your brain health by changing the cellular and metabolic pathways that regulate human life-span.
+So, your neurons are protected from environmental and genetic factors that would otherwise trigger disease and deterioration.

-While the process through which this all works is still being understood, early studies point to fasting’s effect on brain health through insulin signaling pathways, antioxidant effects, proteins such as BDNF, and other neurotrophic factors.
+Scientists are still trying to understand how these processes work, but, early studies show fasting affects your brain health through insulin signaling pathways, antioxidant effects, proteins such as BDNF, and other neurotrophic factors.

-What’s more, it’s never too late for a fasting protocol to have a positive effect.
+It’s never too late for a fasting protocol to have positive effects.
 A study of adults over the age of 60 demonstrated that intermittent fasting improves memory.
 As levels of insulin decreased while in the fasted state, memory increased.

-Could fasting simply help you live longer by keeping the brain functioning as we age?
-Some scientists think so and are studying the effects of intermittent fasting on the human life-span.
+Could fasting help you live longer by keeping your brain functioning as you age?
+Some scientists think so and are studying the effects of intermittent fasting on human life-span.

-It makes perfect sense that intermittent fasting can boost brain health just as it can improve health for the body, as the two are intimately connected.
-Intermittent fasting can help us live better lives now and into old age through improved cognition, mood and memory.
+It makes perfect sense that intermittent fasting can boost your brain health and just as it can improve your overall health and wellness since the two are intimately connected.
+Intermittent fasting can help you live better now and slow down aging by improving your e cognition, mood, and memory.